Location: Miami, Florida

 Minimum Job Requirements

-American Heart Association BLS -maintain active and in good standing throughout employment
+- CPR BLS -American Heart Association BLS - must maintain active and in good standing throughout employment

-American Heart Association PALS required within two years of hire - maintain active and in good standing throughout employment
+- PALS - American Heart Association PALS - must maintain active and in good standing throughout employment within two years of hire

 Knowledge, Skills, and Abilities

 - BSN degree or currently enrolled in BSN program

 - A minimum of 1 year of experience as an RN in ICU environment preferred

 - Nursing experience in a pediatric healthcare ICU setting is strongly preferred